MA Course Structure

 The conservation of motion picture collections requires a complex set of professional knowledge and management skills.
 This course will introduce the student to the challenges involved in conserving and managing moving image collections, including issues related to acquisition, public access, intellectual property rights, proven strategies of conservation, as well as staff development and fund raising.

 An introduction to the techniques, standards, and practices of motion picture laboratory conservation procedures.
 The course instruction will concentrate on the steps involved in preserving moving image formats, including: inspecting, repairing, and evaluating image characteristics, as well as an introduction to digital preservation technologies.
 Field trips to major film restoration facilities will be included.

-Under the direction of the curators and staff of the George Eastman House Motion Picture Department, the student will select, plan, and undertake a significant project designed to challenge his/her abilities to function at the professional level in a motion picture museum or archive.
+Under the direction of the curators and staff of the George Eastman Museum Moving Image Department, the student will select, plan, and undertake a significant project designed to challenge his/her abilities to function at the professional level in a motion picture museum or archive.
 Some relevant projects include: public programming and exhibitions, collection management, processing and conservation of motion picture related materials, in addition to acquisitions and cataloging.

-Under the supervision of the faculty of the MA program students will select two courses (one in the Fall and one during the Spring Semester) from course listings offered by the University of Rochester.
+Under the supervision of the faculty of the MA program, students will select two courses (one in the Fall and one in the Spring semester) from course listings offered by the University of Rochester.

 Requirements—Two Semesters (30 credits):

 - Film History (two required courses, chosen from following):

 - ENG 433: History of Silent Cinema, 1895-1927